ryrob30/mobile-services.en/help/using/location/c-location-overview.md

 # Overview (Location){#overview-location}

-The Location Overview report lets you see the different countries, regions, and points of interest (POI) where your app is being used.
+The **[!UICONTROL Location Overview]** report lets you see the different countries, regions, and points of interest (POI) where your app is being used.

 This report provides a sunburst visualization for your existing data, and you can use the report to discover audience segments (collections of visitors) for targeting.
-Creating and managing audiences is similar to creating and using segments, except that you can make the audiences available in the [!DNL Experience Cloud].
+Creating and managing audiences is similar to creating and using segments, except that you can make the audiences available in the Experience Cloud.

 Here is some additional information about this report:

-## Navigation and Usage {#section_4A88C3849B5847BF8CF433CCFD99FDC3}
+## Navigation and usage {#section_4A88C3849B5847BF8CF433CCFD99FDC3}

   This visualization provides, for example, the base report with breakdowns.
 The visualization uses height to show the metric in focus, and the performance differences between the metrics.
 Each ring represents an audience segment in the ring's category.
 You can take actions on an audience, such as applying a Sticky Filter, hiding a metric, and viewing metrics.